NilFoundation/dbms-python/docs/logging.rst

 -------

-To see full HTTP request and response details, you can modify the logger settings for the Requests_ library, which python-arango uses under the hood:
+To see full HTTP request and response details, you can modify the logger settings for the Requests_ library, which python-dbms uses under the hood:

 .. _Requests: https://github.com/requests/requests